Important Dates for Fall 2013

 - You must be registered the semester you graduate.
 (If you graduate in the summer, spring enrollment will count.)

-- All students in the Master of Library Science (MLS) and/or 076 licensure programs must complete an online portfolio prior to the completion of the degree or licensure.
+- All students in the Master of Library Science (MLS) program must complete an online portfolio prior to the completion of the degree or licensure.
 Click on the Portfolio icon on this page for details on this requirement.

 - Apply for graduation at least one semester PRIOR to the one you anticipate graduating.
 Applications are available by going to http://www.ecu.edu/cs-acad/gradschool/graduation.cfm and printing the Graduate Graduation Application from the link at the bottom of the page.Mail the completed application to the attention of Natasha Shepard, Registrar's Office, Whichard Building, Mail Stop 518, East Carolina University, Greenville NC 27858.